 Creating projects is just like creating a normal WordPress post or page.
 You can give it a name and add the description in the body.

-You won’t see anything different from a standard WordPress experience till here.
+You won’t see anything different from a standard WordPress experience until here.

 But once you scroll down, you’ll see a full section about project specifications.
 Every project has different parameters.
 Understanding this aspect, there’s a provision to add custom fields.